How to point a domain name to VPS using A records and custom nameservers

 In this tutorial, we’ll show you how to point a domain name to VPS using three methods – changing the A record, configuring Cloudflare, or using custom nameservers.

-Locating Details
+Locating details

-Before proceeding, purchase a domain name from a registrar.
-In this example, we will use Hostinger.
 Keep in mind that the steps may differ depending on your domain registrar.

-How to Point a Domain Name to VPS
+How to point a domain name to VPS

 In this section, we’ll explain three methods to point a domain name to your VPS, from the easiest to the most advanced.
 Since the outcome is the same, choose whichever suits your needs.

-Point a Domain to VPS Using the A Record
+Point a domain to VPS using the A record

 The easiest way to point your domain is by modifying the A record type in your current DNS zone.